NikolaiRadke/Schimpfolino/src/README.md

 ### Burning an ATtiny bootloader

-Technically, the ATtiny has no bootloader, the IDE just sets the fuses.
+Technically, this process will flash no bootloader, the IDE just sets the fuses.

 1. Connect your Arduino to your system again.
 2. Select ``` Tools > Programmer > Arduino as ISP ```.